SimbaMash/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-The read me file for more pointers, arrays and strings.
+This is the readme file for this task.